NamTThai/ConferenceOrganization/README.md

 1. Get all sessions by a specified speaker in a specified conference.
 The application already had a function to filter session by speaker email.
 It would be useful to filter by conference as well.
 1. Get all sessions in the specified conference and shorter than a specified amount of time.

+#### 3.2 Get sessions with 2 inequality filters
+* In this task, the app let users specified `SESSION TYPE` and `HOUR`.
+It will then queries all sessions that are different from `SESSION TYPE` and starts before `HOUR`
+* This is a tricky problem, given that datastore queries only allow 1 inequality in each query
+* This problem can be solved by performing the second inequality filter on local server after fetching data using the first inequality filter.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org